Parametric-resonance entangling gates with a tunable coupler: Introduction

 One of the main challenges of building practical quantum computing architectures is the implementation of high-fidelity entangling gates at scale.
 When increasing the quantum processor size, issues such as parasitic couplings from neighboring qubits and frequency crowding can limit two-qubit gate performance.
 Architectures with tunable couplers have been proposed as a way to tune the qubit-qubit coupling to zero at the idle point and thereby eliminate parasitic couplings~\cite{Chen2014,McKay16,Oliver18}, making it possible to achieve fast, high-fidelity two-qubit gates approaching $99.9\%$~\cite{Oliver20,Stehlik21}.
-This motivated further exploration of different tunable couplers~\cite{Stehlik21,Sete21} and two-qubit gates~\cite{Oliver18,Martinis19,Houck19,Oliver20,Dapeng20,Wallraff20,Foxen20} implementations.
+This motivated further exploration of different tunable coupler ~\cite{Stehlik21,Sete21} and two-qubit gate ~\cite{Oliver18,Martinis19,Houck19,Oliver20,Dapeng20,Wallraff20,Foxen20} implementations.
+Other methods can also be used to eliminate unwanted $ZZ$ couplings, for example, quantum optimal control \cite{Goerz2017}.
 To address the inevitable issue of frequency crowding in large-scale processors, parametric gates have been introduced as a flexible way to activate gates ~\cite{Reagor18,Caldwell18,Didier18,Hong20}.
-Parametric two-qubit gates are activated by radio-frequency modulating one of the qubits to bring the sidebands in resonance with the neighboring qubit.
+Parametric two-qubit gates are activated by radio frequency modulating one of the qubits to bring the sidebands in resonance with the neighboring qubit.
 As a result of the modulation, the coupling between the qubits is renormalized by the weights of the sidebands, reducing the effective qubit-qubit coupling and making the gate slower.